JeffreyAsuncion/Intelligent_Snakes_AI/README.md

 * Part 3 - Implement the model

-# Part 1
+# Part 1 - Implement the game (environemnt)

-* create vir
+### create virtual environment and install dependencies
-python3.7 -m venv pygame_env
+* python3.7 -m venv pygame_env
-source pygame_env/bin/activate
+* source pygame_env/bin/activate
-pip install pygame
+* pip install pygame
-pip install torch torchvision
+* pip install torch torchvision
-pip install matplotlib ipython
+* pip install matplotlib ipython

-# Part 2
+# Part 2 - Implement the agent

 * reset
 * reward
+	- Add reward to play(  ) and set to 0, -10, +10
 * play(action) -->> direction
+	- Remove the input from keyboard and pass in an action instead
+	- Also returns the reward
+    - Action
+	    - [1, 0, 0] -->> straight
+	    - [0, 1, 0] -->> right turn
+	    - [0, 0, 1] -->> left turn
 * game_iteration
-* is_collision
+* _is_collision
+	- Check pt collision, if pt is None, self.head = pt
+	- Replace self.head with pt
+	- Is_collision should be public, so remove the prefix _
+* move, direction -->> action
+	- To determine that next move

+*  remove the name == main driver code

+* We will control this class from the agent,
+* And call the play_step function

+# Part 3 - Implement the model